ponylang/rfcs/text/0000-copy-idiom.md

 # Motivation

 The current "standard" way of copying an object is with the `clone` function (usual signature: `fun clone(): Object iso^`).
 While this function is very useful in some situations, like copying an `iso` object without consuming said object, it has limitations.
-For example it isn't possible to construct an embedded field with a copy of another object.
+For example it isn't possible to construct an embedded field with a copy of another object from the `clone` function because embedded fields have to be initialised from constructors.
 Adding copying constructors would solve that problem.

 # Detailed design